 After having refined her photographic technique under Alvarez Bravo’s guidance, Garduño began working for the Secretariat of Education for Indigenous Communities under the direction of the photographer Mariana Yampolsky, visiting remote rural areas in order to find appropriate subjects for reading primers.
 This experience gave Garduño the opportunity to explore her country and the lives of its indigenous peoples—subjects that have informed the majority of her subsequent work.
 In 1982, her first solo exhibition was held at Galería José Clemente Orozco in Mexico City.
 In 1985, a compendium of six years of her work “Magia del Juego Eterno” was published, and—in 1987—another book entitled “Bestiarium” was released.
 By this time, she had gained international recognition as one of the world’s preeminent photographers.

 Garduño explores nature, dreams, and the female form, celebrating her subjects with a seamless blending of light and shadow.
-Garduño’s works deal primarily with the female body, Latin-American themes and mythology, as well as the sensuousness of the body and organic items such as flowers and pomegranates.
+Garduño’s works deal primarily with the female body, Latin-American themes and mythology, as well as organic items such as flowers and pomegranates.
 Sometimes using her young daughter Azul as a model, Garduño states that her most recent photographs reflect her “personal, interior landscape.”
 With a surrealist, dreamlike slant, her works recall ancient rituals and the power of the feminine.